• Summary

 6 Buildings Roadmap, NYSERDA).

-10 Scoping Plan, NYS Climate Action Council).
+10 Plan, NYS Climate Action Council).

 13 glass, and insulation (Final Scoping Plan, NYS Climate Action Council).